KiteAB/KiteAB/README.md

 ### 👋 Hi there!

-I'm K1t3AB (Sometimes as `KiteAB`, `kiteab`), a student studying in a middle school in Hunan, China.
+I'm K1t3AB (Sometimes as `KiteAB`), a student studying in a middle school in Hunan, China.

 Telegram Group: `@KiteAB_Group` (Channel `@KiteAB_Channel` for announcements)